 One of the world’s leading financial centers and most densely populated pieces of land, Hong Kong has long been regarded as a meeting point for different cultures, with a truly global outlook and atmosphere.

-Climbing two places in the 2015 edition of the QS Best Student Cities index, Hong Kong is now Asia’s leading entry, with Tokyo following in 7th place.
-It owes its high position to its relatively diverse student community, high rating from graduate employers, and a strong overall score in the “desirability” category.
-For instance, it’s ranked 8th (out of 372) in the Numbeo safety index, and 31st (out of 140) in The Economist’s 2014 Global Liveability Ranking.
+Hong Kong owes its high position in the QS Best Student Cities 2016 index to its high density of high-ranking universities, high rating from graduate employers, relatively diverse student community, and a strong overall score in the “desirability” category.
+It ranks 21st (out of 372) in the Numbeo safety index, and 46th (out of 140) in The Economist’s 2015 Global Liveability Ranking.

-Hong Kong boasts many of the leading universities in Asia; the University of Hong Kong, Hong Kong University of Science and Technology and the Chinese University of Hong Kong are all ranked among the world’s top 50, with four more Hong Kong institutions featured in the QS World University Rankings® 2014/15.
+Hong Kong boasts many of the leading universities in Asia.
+Hong Kong University of Science and Technology (HKUST), the University of Hong Kong, and the Chinese University of Hong Kong are all ranked among the world’s top 60, with four more Hong Kong institutions featured in the QS World University Rankings® 2015/16.

 In terms of affordability, the picture is a little more complex.
 Rent is exorbitantly expensive, but general living expenses such as eating out and transport remain low.
 International tuition fees are somewhere in the mid-range – much lower than studying in the US, for example, but higher than those charged in Western European countries such as France or Germany.